Victor-Basil/Quiz-App/README.md

-A simple console-based quiz application built with Python.
+This is A simple console-based quiz application built with Python.

      Features
 - Multiple choice questions